COMHIS/python-basics/2_basic_concepts/part2.md

 ## Suddenly in Dostoyevsky

 We've done enough small exercises now.
 Let's have a look at a small concrete data science example now.
-Follow [this link](./suddenly.md) to an assignment on textual analysis of Dostoyevsky.
+Follow on to an [assignment on analysis of Dostoyevsky's Idiot](./suddenly.md).